edcrewe/saas-interview-challenge1/python/fr-helm-celery/README.rst

 - CeleryBeat tasks could be setup to cater for scheduled task running eg. update Chart cache.
 - Using redis as the Celery backend can cause a bottleneck if a sufficient number of requests are pushed in.
 - There are just sample unit and integration tests, more should be added to get more complete code coverage.
+- Add a CI server job.
+Trigger MR request runs of lint and test passing for merge.
+Add xmlrunner to generate coverage reports for the CI server.

 **How might this project be scaled?**